WHAT IS RENEWABLE ENERGY AND WHY IS IT IMPORTANT?

-QUICK FACTS ABOUT RENEWABLE ENERGY
+RENEWABLE ENERGY QUESTIONS

 Because of the way the power system works, electricity from a specific facility or source does not flow directly to a specific customer.
 However, we guarantee that renewable energy in the exact amount you sign up to buy through RenewChoice is purchased on your behalf from renewable facilities in the western United States.
 This creates measurable environmental benefits and hastens renewable energy development.
 These purchases of renewable energy are in addition to the renewable energy already operating on behalf of all customers.

 WHAT IS A RENEWABLE ENERGY CERTIFICATE (REC) OR GREEN TAG?

 Renewable energy certificates (RECs), also known as “green tags,” are proof that 1 megawatt-hour (MWh) of renewable energy was generated and delivered to the regional power pool, and they represent the environmental attributes of the power produced from renewable energy projects.
 RECs are sold separately from the electricity commodity.

 For every unit of renewable energy generated and delivered to the regional power pool, an equivalent amount of renewable energy certificates (RECs) are created representing a tracking mechanism to ensure that no two customers pay for the same unit of renewable energy generation.
 When you sign up for RenewChoice, UMPA contracts for the energy and RECs to match the equivalent of your ongoing electrical needs or the number of RenewChoice blocks you elect to purchase.
 The more RECs that are sold, the more demand is created for renewable energy.
 As renewable facilities sell out their RECs, demand shifts to bring more renewable energy sources on-line.